Mike Shinoda: Solo work

 On March 8, 2018, Shinoda announced through social media that he was working on a new solo album.
 He also added that he was in Los Angeles filming a music video and also invited fans to appear in the video, including a map of the old Tower Records in Hollywood, California.
 Shinoda performed in Los Angeles on May 12 as part of Identity LA, marking one of his first performances since Bennington's death.
 On March 28, 2018, the 2018 Reading & Leeds Festivals roster was announced, with Shinoda included.
 He performed on August 25 and 26 as part of the Reading & Leeds Festivals, joining artists and bands such as Post Malone, Panic! at the Disco, Dua Lipa, Brockhampton, and Travis Scott; Fall Out Boy, Kendrick Lamar, and Kings of Leon were headlining the event.
 The next day, Shinoda released two new songs, "Crossing a Line" and "Nothing Makes Sense Anymore," from his upcoming studio album, Post Traumatic which was released on June 15.
 On March 29, 2018, Shinoda did an interview with KROQ where his single “Crossing a Line” was debuted on the radio.
 On April 26, 2018, Shinoda released a song, "About You," featuring hip hop artist, Blackbear.
 About a month later he revealed that he would be releasing a new song called "Running From My Shadow" which featured Grandson.
 Another single was released just a few weeks after "Running From My Shadow" was released.
 The new single, "Ghosts", was released on June 7, 2018, 6 days before the release of Post Traumatic.

-On October 30, 2019, Shinoda announced that he would be releasing a new single, "Fine," two days later, on November 1.
+On October 30, 2019, Shinoda announced that he would be releasing a new single, "Fine", two days later, on November 1.

 In March 2020, Shinoda began sharing new musical content by live streaming from his home studio.
 He called these tracks, CoronaJams, after the COVID-19 pandemic.
 Shinoda later released these tracks over three separate albums beginning in July: Dropped Frames, Vol. 1, Dropped Frames, Vol. 2, and Dropped Frames, Vol. 3.

 On February 19, 2021, Shinoda released a single titled "Happy Endings".
 The song features guest vocals from Iann Dior and Upsahl.
 Shinoda also remixed the Deftones song "Passenger" which earned him a Grammy at the 2022 Grammy Awards for the category of Grammy Award for Best Remixed Recording, Non-Classical.
+On March 10, 2023, in the midst of re-releasing Linkin Park's Meteora to celebrate its 20th anniversary, Shinoda released a new solo single titled "In My Head" as part of the soundtrack to the film Scream VI.
+The pop rock song contains a feature appearance from Kailee Morgue.
+Shinoda also produced and co-wrote "Still Alive", a song recorded by Demi Lovato which also appears in the film.
+On October 6, 2023 Shinoda released a new track titled "Already Over".
+Soon after, on December 1, 2023 The Crimson Chapter EP was released, containing multiple remixed versions of "Already Over", "In My Head" and a remix of "Fine".